Quantum state transfer in a XX chain with impurities: Localization of the eigenstates

-Figure \ref{IPR1} shows the inverse participation ratio $L_{IPR}$ of several eigen-states $\{|\Psi_{E_{1}}\rangle,....,|\Psi_{E_{N}}\rangle\}$ as a function of the impurity coupling $\alpha$.
+Figure \ref{IPR1} shows the inverse participation ratio $L_{IPR}$ of several eigenstates $\{|\Psi_{E_{1}}\rangle,....,|\Psi_{E_{N}}\rangle\}$ as a function of the impurity coupling $\alpha$.
 We can identify three regions where the behaviour of the $L_{IPR}$ is qualitatively different.
-These regions are separated by $\alpha_{J}$ and $\alpha_{c}$, where at those values all eigen-states are equally localized.
+These regions are separated by $\alpha_{J}$ and $\alpha_{c}$, where at those values all eigenstates are equally localized.